bruce-hill/tomo/docs/reductions.md

 = 10
 ```

-The `_min_` and `_max_` operators also support field and method call suffixes,
+Reducers also support field and method call suffixes, which makes it very easy
-which makes it very easy to compute the argmin/argmax (or keyed
+to compute the argmin/argmax (or keyed minimum/maximum) of a collection.
+This
-minimum/maximum) of a collection.
-This is when you want to get the minimum or
+is when you want to get the minimum or maximum value _according to some
-maximum value _according to some feature_.
+feature_.

 ```tomo
 # Get the longest text: